Screening the Discrepancy Function of a Computer Model: Background, notation and assumptions

 \subsection{Screening the discrepancy function}

-In the context of model \eqref{lik2}, and given the separable structure that we have assumed for the correlation function, as expressed in \eqref{sep}, the statement that one of the $p$ input variables, say $x_\ell$, does not affect the discrepancy function is expressed in terms of a single parameter, namely, $\psi_\ell$, the range parameter.
-Typically, as $\psi_\ell\rightarrow +\infty$, $c(x_{\ell i}, x_{\ell j}\mid \psi_\ell)\rightarrow 1$ $\forall i, j=1, \ldots, n$ and $i\neq j$, so $x_\ell$ does not contribute to $\n R$.
-This can be verified in the particular case of the power exponential correlation function in \eqref{pwex}, which is very popular in the area of computer models and that we assume throughout this paper with a convenient reparametrization.
+In the context of the model given by \eqref{lik2}, the statement that one of the $p$ input variables, say $x_\ell$, does not affect the discrepancy function simply means that, as $x_\ell$ varies, the correlation matrix $\n R$ does not change.
+In that case, we label $x_\ell$ as \emph{inert}; otherwise, we label it as \emph{active}.
+Given the separable structure that we have assumed for the correlation function, as detailed in \eqref{sep}, this is expressed in terms of a single parameter, namely, $\psi_\ell$, the range parameter.
+Typically, as $\psi_\ell\rightarrow +\infty$, and for any $i, j=1, \ldots, n$, $i\neq j$, we have $c(x_{\ell i}, x_{\ell j}\mid \psi_\ell)\rightarrow 1$, and hence $x_\ell$ does not contribute to $\n R$; it is inert.
+This can be verified in the particular case of the power exponential correlation function in \eqref{pwex}, which is very popular in the area of computer models and that we assume throughout this paper but with a convenient reparametrization.
 That is, instead of the range parameter, we use the parametrization introduced by \cite{linketal2006} specifically to address the problem of screening of computer models: $\rho_\ell=\exp(-(1/2)^a/\psi_\ell)$, that is, we use: